Evil eye: History

-Belief in the evil eye dates all the way back to at least Ancient Ugarit, as it is attested to in texts from this city (ruins in modern-day Syria).
-Given that the city was destroyed circa 1180 BC, during the late Bronze Age collapse to never be rebuilt, the belief dates back at least to this point, and likely earlier.
-Later in Greek Classical antiquity, it is referenced by Hesiod, Callimachus, Plato, Diodorus Siculus, Theocritus, Plutarch, Heliodorus, Pliny the Elder, and Aulus Gellius.
+Early evidence excavated from various ancient cities include alabaster idols with incised eyes found in Tell Brak, one of Mesopotamia's oldest cities.
+Texts from ancient Ugarit, a port city in what is now Syria, attest to the concept of the 'evil eye' – the city existed until about 1180 BC, during the late Bronze Age collapse.
+In Greek Classical antiquity, the 'evil eye' is referenced by Hesiod, Callimachus, Plato, Diodorus Siculus, Theocritus, Plutarch, Heliodorus, Pliny the Elder, and Aulus Gellius.
 Peter Walcot's Envy and the Greeks (1978) listed more than one hundred works by these and other authors mentioning the evil eye.
-Noting that Greeks are an ethnic group indigenous to Greece and the Levant, artefacts can be found from this region.
-Ancient authors frequently mention the ὀφθαλμὸς βάσκανος (evil eye).
+Ancient Greek authors frequently mentioned the ὀφθαλμὸς βάσκανος (ophthalmòs báskanos; evil eye).

+As widely documented in archaeologic findings and in ancient literature, the Illyrians believed in the force of spells and the evil eye, in the magic power of protective and beneficial amulets which could avert the evil eye or the bad intentions of enemies.
+Such amulets included objects with the shape of phallus, hand, leg, and animal teeth.

 Classical authors attempted both to describe and to explain the function of the evil eye.
 Plutarch in his work entitled Symposium has a separate chapter describing such beliefs.
-In his scientific explanation he stated that the eyes were the chief, if not sole, source of the deadly rays that were supposed to spring up like poisoned darts from the inner recesses of a person possessing the evil eye.
+In his scientific explanation, he stated that the eyes were the chief, if not sole, source of the deadly rays that were supposed to spring up like poisoned darts from the inner recesses of a person possessing the evil eye.
 Plutarch treated the phenomenon of the evil eye as something seemingly inexplicable that is a source of wonder and cause of incredulity.
 Pliny the Elder described the ability of certain African enchanters to have the "power of fascination with the eyes and can even kill those on whom they fix their gaze".